Risks are events or circumstances which could have a negative effect on your business.

 - workplace noise

-It is sensible to omit unnecessary risks as far as possible.
-Techniques include:
+It is sensible to plan to avoid putting anyone at unnecessary risks as far as possible.
+Techniques to achieve this include:

 - documenting business processes